nkz-soft/microservice-template/README.md

 The main aim of this project is to provide a means for building microservices with the latest technology and architecture.
 I would like this project to help you find simplified and effortless solutions.
 You can treat it as a modular project and reuse the modules in your projects.

+### ⭐ Give a star

+If you're using this repository for your learning, samples or your project, please give a star.
+Thanks :+1:

 ## Table of Contents

 - [Installation](#installation)